Skip to content Skip to footer

 Grenfell LodgeRay Park RoadMaidenheadSL6 8QX

-Maidenhead Synagogue is led by Rabbi Dr Jonathan Romain MBE
+Maidenhead Synagogue is led by Rabbi Rene Pfertzel.

 Copyright © Maidenhead Synagogue 2024.
 All Rights Reserved.